 Drama/Improvisation, Songwriting, and Visual Arts (Drawing/Painting) are our core studios.
 To these we add Creative Writing, Dance and additional forms of Visual Arts like Photography, Film and Film Animation – varying through the years.
 So each year the offerings look a bit different depending on our students and our staff.

 Students are asked their preference before camp but do not actually commit to a Studio until they meet staff and hear more about the studio content on the first night of camp.

 June 14-21 camp will meet on Wheaton College campus, 501 College Ave., Wheaton, IL 60187.
 June 21-27 and July 12-18, 2020 camps will meet at Cumberland University, 1 Cumberland Square, Lebanon, TN 37087.

-Students may fly into the Nashville airport on the Sunday the June camp in Wheaton, IL begins or fly into the Nashville airport in June and July, for the camps at Cumberland University – where staff will pick up students, or parents may drive their student to camp for Sunday registration.
+Students may fly into either Midway or O’Hare airports on the Sunday the June camp in Wheaton, IL begins or fly into the Nashville airport in June and July, for the camps at Cumberland University – where staff will pick up students, or parents may drive their student to camp for Sunday registration.
 Registration begins at 2pm on Sundays.